August2019

 These creatures can be pulled and squished.
 They stick to surfaces and once they have lost their stick, they just need to be washed to work again.
 Available in four different creatures but sold individually

-10. Sensory Ball Set
+10. Sensory Yeti

 I hope that your child is enjoying school.
 If you have a child that needs fidget toys to get along in school, I’d love to hear what other toys have worked for them, as I feel my range is quite small but I’m not sure what else to add and I’d love some parent’s and teacher’s opinions.
-If the teacher doesn’t mind more noisy fidget toys or ones that move, the following toys might also work for your child:

 Thanks for reading and supporting my small, Irish business,